devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

       position: [840, 40]
 ```

-Please refer to the [[Deck Internals]] for references on how to create and declare web decks.
+Please refer to the [[Deck Internals]] for references on how to create and define web decks.

 # Web Deck Usage